aamirv1/aamirv1.github.io/README.md

 # Portfolio

 As a software engineering student, I have been working with the latest tech stacks including `React`, `Node`, and `Golang`.
-I have completed several projects and gained practical experience while interning at JPMorgan Chase & Co and [Digileaf](https://digileaf.in/).
+I have completed several projects and gained practical experience while interning at JPMorgan Chase & Co .
 I am currently serving as an event coordinator at [GDG Bhopal](https://gdgbhopal.com/), where I organize various events to promote technology and innovation in the community.

 # Social Links